 - Discuss their plans with their pre-major advisor or College contact and their major advisor and relevant department if intending to use credit away to fulfill a major or minor requirement.

 Posting credit away to the Penn transcript

-After the course has been completed, student must request that the institution send an official electronic transcript be sent to Barbara Woodford in the College.
+After the course has been completed, student must request that the institution send an official electronic transcript be sent to the College email address: email@example.com.

 The departments are asked to review a request within two weeks of submission.
 Students can check on the status of their request if it has not been reviewed by contacting the departmental credit evaluator.
 The review of requests is done by staff and faculty in Penn departments and requires a good deal of work on their part.
 Please do not request credit away unless you are fairly certain you will take the course if the Penn equivalency is granted.

 Students can check the status of their requests in XCAT by clicking on “List your requests” on the left-hand menu.
-The notations of “Precedent approved, in division queue” or “Dept. approved, in division queue,” indicates that Penn credit will be guaranteed if the student received a grade of “C” or better (B- for Chemistry) and the institution awarding the grade has sent an official transcript to Barbara Woodford in the College.
+The notations of “Precedent approved, in division queue” or “Dept. approved, in division queue,” indicates that Penn credit will be guaranteed if the student received a grade of “C” or better (B- for Chemistry) and the institution awarding the grade has sent an official transcript to the College email address: firstname.lastname@example.org.